Charles Inches R. N.,

 Quarantine Station

-Three weeks after Charles Inches' arrival on the John in 1837 the fever ship Lady McNaughten arrived at Spring Cove.
+Three weeks after Charles Inches' arrival at Port Jackson on the John in 1837 the fever ship Lady McNaughten arrived at Spring Cove.
 The surgeon had died and a new surgeon John W. Bowler had joined her as she was coming up the east coast.
 Bowler also became dangerously ill, although he recovered.
 Those passengers unaffected or recovered were placed in quarantine on shore and were accommodated in tents under guard.
 Their clothing and bedding were destroyed.
 Those still ill remained on board the ship.

 Charles Inches was placed in charge of the patients on shore.
 His exertions on their behalf and at the Quarantine Station in general earned him a favourable mention by Governor Richard Bourke to His Majesty's Government.